Are you an international student looking to launch a business in the UK after you graduate?

 Pitch and interview stage

-Shortlisted applications will be invited to pitch and discuss their business idea in front of a panel (panel includes an academic and / or external associate).
-The panel will also confirm the pitch and interview format – in person or online – with further details to be available to shortlisted applications.
+Shortlisted applications will be invited to pitch and discuss their business idea in front of a panel (panel includes a selection of academic staff and / or external associates with a background in entrepreneurship).
+The panel will also confirm the pitch and interview format – in person or online – with further details to be available to shortlisted applicants.

 - Applications submitted after the deadline will not be accepted.